davesnowdon/dailymailheadlines/README.md

 dailymailheadlines
 ==================

-A proxy that uses a markpv chain to replace headlines on the daily mail home page
+A proxy that uses a markov chain to replace headlines on the daily mail home page

 On macos start chrome using